 Strep Throat Symptoms:

 Strep throat is most common in school-age children between 5 and 15 years old.

-It’s estimated that approximately 15 to 40 percent of cases of sore throat in this age group are caused by strep bacteria, and there are several million cases of this kind of strep illness in the United States each year.
+It’s estimated that approximately 15 percent to 40 percent of cases of sore throat in this age group are caused by strep bacteria.
+There are several million cases of strep illness in the United States each year.

 By comparison, the rapid strep test, which is available at GoHealth Urgent Care, can produce results within minutes.

 If you need help assessing and treating a sore throat, come see the experts at any of our local centers.
 You can walk in without an appointment, or you can check in online.
 We’ll have you back to feeling better in no time.

 GoHealth Urgent Care partners with these regional healthcare providers:

 - Northwell Health-GoHealth Urgent Care in New York

 - Dignity Health-GoHealth Urgent Care in San Francisco